DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Method

 \section{Method}

-We consider multi-modal measurements from laser, radar and camera sensors.
-A set of landmarks is extracted from the raw data, using pre-processing methods for each time-step \cite{Stuebler_2018}.
+We consider multi-modal measurements from lidar, radar and camera sensors.
+For each time step, a set of landmarks is extracted from the raw data using pre-processing algorithms~\cite{stubler2017consistency}.
 All extracted landmarks from the vehicle's field of view are registered to the same coordinate system.
 This is performed off-line and constitutes our map building process.
-In general, the map is comprised of 2D points, each resembling a static and recognizable object \cite{thrun2005probabilistic}.
+In general, our map is comprised of 2D points, each resembling a static and recognizable object \cite{thrun2005probabilistic}.
 In the on-line phase, landmarks, which we refer to as \textit{\mbox{measurements}}, are extracted the same way.
-Our goal is to localize the vehicle w.r.t to the \mbox{\textit{map landmarks}} by utilizing the measurements and the vehicle's initial location.
-Next, we describe all steps in detail.
+The goal is to localize the vehicle w.r.t to the \mbox{\textit{map landmarks}} by utilizing the measurements and the vehicle's initial position.

+It is important to mention that there exists no specific order in which the measurements are obtained.
+Furthermore, the number of landmarks is not known in advance and it varies over time.
+We present an approach that copes with dynamic and unordered input.